Cinemagraphe

 The Man Who Came to Dinner

-Actor Monty Woolley mostly badgers and yells at them during the course of 112 minutes of barbed-wit and over-the-top theatrics from the troupe of actors supporting Woolley: Bette Davis, Ann Sheridan, Billie Burke, Grant Mitchell and Jimmy Durante.
 Written by Julius and Philip Epstein from the Moss Hart and George Kaufman play, the tale is unevenly carried over to the screen, and the cast is uneven in delivering the minimal story.

-Bette Davis the Man Who Came to DinnerIt seems to be the lineage of the material that affects these actors.
-Most of the cast is projecting to the far seats of a theatre, loudly and dramatically exploding their lines in front of the camera.
-This movie set mainly features the interior front entrance of a house and an enormous staircase going to an unseen second floor, this stage-left and stage-right set being a kind of bleachers for the two-room arena in the center where Whiteside issues his bombardment of vitriol.
+It seems to be the lineage of the material that affects these actors.
+Most of the cast is projecting to the far seats of a theatre, loudly and dramatically exploding their lines in front of the camera that is only a few feet away.
+Like a stage-set, we see on screen an interior front entrance of a house and an enormous staircase going to an unseen second floor, with these two items being stage-left and stage-right.
+In the center is a two-room arena from where Whiteside issues his bombardment of vitriol.
 Example:

 ”My great-aunt Jennifer ate a whole box of candy every day of her life; she lived to be 102, and when she had been dead three days, she looked better than you do now”

-Also on screen is the midwest families live-in aunt, Harriet Stanley (played by Ruth Vivian in her only onscreen movie role) who has a perfect and quiet speaking diction, and a secret which gives Whiteside the leverage he needs when he is about to finally be evicted by force by the long-suffering owner of the home (Grant Mitchell).
+Also on screen is the mid west families live-in aunt, Harriet Stanley (played by Ruth Vivian in her only on screen movie role) who has a perfect and quiet speaking diction, and a secret which gives Whiteside the leverage he needs when he is about to finally be evicted by force by the long-suffering owner of the home (Grant Mitchell).

 Directed by William Keighley